 Lie 16: Naturals Go to Heaven

 I used to believe that I am superior to others because I am natural.
 I considered every steroid user a cheater that deserves to burn in hell for eternity.
-I thought that I am the good son doing everything right and thus preparing his ascension to heaven.
+I thought that I am the good son doing everything right and preparing his ascension to heaven.
 I thought that I had earned my right to go there by staying pure and clean.
 But all of this happened when the world was still black and white to me.
 I was convinced that the right choice is always clear.
 I was yet to be exposed to the dualism in this crazy place.
 Nothing is just good or bad.
 I am pretty sure that there are many steroid users who are better men than me regardless of how many times they pin their glutes.

 Sometimes as naturals we get lost in our self-righteousness and miss the big picture.
 We don’t have a reserved place in heaven just because we are natties.